 If this is your situation, then you have two options.

 Option one: Move back to Canada with the Canadian parent as a dependent.
-This is worth doing if meet the following criteria:
+This is worth doing if it meets the following criteria:

 - You are under 22 years old, or you are over 22 but still in school and financially dependent on your family.
-There are other situations that can qualify, but you would need to seek a legal professional’s guidance.
+Other situations can qualify, but you would need to seek a legal professional’s guidance.
 Click here to read the rules and click here to hire a professional.

 Tip: you should start this application before you relocate back to Canada.